ErikAugust/shipyard-cli/README.md

 Shipyard saves your data in JSON files in the `data` directory.

 ### To Do List
 Upon creation of the first to-do item, `data/todo.json` is created.
 Here is an example of the object structure:
 ```
 {
-    "title": "An Example Item",
-    "description": "I need to show an example.",
+    "collected": [
+        {
+            "title": "Purchase more coffee"
+        },
+        {
+            "title": "Spend more time with family"
+        }
+    ],
+    "clarified": [
+        {
+            "title": "Create Shipyard",
+            "intention": "To give people a free, open source to do list software that is loosely based on the princples of GTD.",
             "uuid": "",
             "createdAt": "",
             "updatedAt": "",
-    "subtasks": []
+            "actions": [
+                {
+                    "title": "Complete README",
+                    "intention": "To explain the intention and usage of Shipyard.",
+                    "actions": [
+                    ]
                 }
+            ],
+            "notes": []
+        }
+    ],
+    "projects": [
+    ],
+    "someday-maybe": [
+    ],
+    "archive": [
+    ],
+    "trash": [
+    ]
+}
 ```
 Your to-do list is decoupled from any interface.
 In fact, you can add items by modifying the JSON with any editor.
-Any Shipyard interface will append any missing metadata to any items upon your next interaction.
+Any Shipyard interface will later append any missing metadata to any items upon your next interaction.

+#### Collected versus Clarified

+Shipyard models the to-do list data around the GTD concept of clarifying items.

+#### Actions
-Sub-tasks are endlessly recursive, as any task can have a set of sub-tasks.
+`actions` are endlessly recursive, as any task can have a set of actions.

 ### Configuration
 Shipyard also saves configuration in a flat JSON file.
 A default `data/config.json` is present in the project.